AndyDeany/deprecationlib/README.md

 # deprecationlib

-Created and maintained by Andrew Dean
+Created and maintained by Andrew Dean.